kleene-project/docs/network/index.md

 selected.
 They are derived directly from the underlying [jail-parameters](https://man.freebsd.org/cgi/man.cgi?query=lo).

-- `host` (default driver): Inherit all network configuration from the host.
+- `host` (default driver): Inherit the network configuration from the host.
 The container is able to see all ips of all interfaces.
-However, the container can't manipulate the interfaces such as adding remove IP-addresses etc. This network driver provides the least amount of isolation since the container can see (and use) all IP-addresses on the host, *including those used by other containers*.
+However, the container can't manipulate the interfaces such as adding and remove IP-addresses with `ifconfig` etc. This network driver provides the least amount of isolation since the container can see (and use) all IP-addresses on the host, *including those used by other containers*.
   It is not possible to connect to any networks with this driver,